 In the guide

-Product safety in the UK is governed by a wide regulatory framework consisting of both national and European-derived legislation
+Product safety in the UK is governed by a wide regulatory framework, consisting of both national and assimilated law.

 What products?

-Any products that are intended for consumers or reasonably likely to be used by them (even if not intended for them, such as heavy duty tools for DIY) are required to be safe.
+Any products that are intended for consumers or are reasonably likely to be used by them (even if not intended for them, such as heavy-duty tools for DIY) are required to be safe.
 This applies whether the goods are new, reconditioned or second-hand.

 This also includes items provided to consumers for use by them when being provided with a service, such as gym equipment or a hairdryer in a hotel room.